 Storm water arriving as rain, snow, sleet, and hail falls upon the ground and is often absorbed.
 However when the rate of precipitation is such that the ground cannot absorb it all, or the surface is impervious such as parking lots, patios, sidewalks, and streets, the precipitation becomes storm water runoff and travels through the MS4 and ultimately into our waters.

 The United States EPA has determined that polluted storm water runoff is a leading contributor to impaired water quality in over 40% of the United States waters which do not meet water quality standards.

 Lancaster Township is engaged in a public education program regarding the potential for reducing the amount and concentration of polluted storm water runoff being discharged into waterways flowing into any United States waters.
-As part of Lancaster Townships Storm water management education program an offer is being made to all residents to participate in the education program in a very active and meaningful manner.
-Please “adopt an inlet.”
+As part of Lancaster Township’s storm water management education program, an offer is being made to all residents to participate in a very active and meaningful manner by joining the “Adopt-an-Inlet” program.

 Note the condition of the Inlet

 1) Broken curb or adjacent roadway surfaces

 2) A dislodged or damaged grate or cover

 3) Sinking of the manhole or inlet